-Crystal-clear coves, wooded islands, vineyard-clad hills… Active tours in Croatia!
+Experience crystal-clear coves, wooded islands, and vineyard-clad hills… active tours in Croatia!
 Once overlooked, Croatia has quickly reclaimed its reputation as one of Europe’s must-see destinations.

-Renowned for its crystal-clear coves, wooded islands, vineyard-clad hills and picturesque harbor towns, the Dalmatian Coast is an adventurer’s paradise.
+Renowned for its crystal-clear coves, wooded islands, vineyard-clad hills, and picturesque harbor towns, the Dalmatian Coast is an adventurer’s paradise.
 There are many things to do in Croatia.
 Visit Diocletianâ’s Palace (a UNESCO World Heritage Site), built in 293 by Roman emperor Diocletian.
-On our Croatian multi sport tours you will travel by private boat from Hvar Town to Vela Luka on Korcula Island for a day of biking.
-Set on a tiny peninsula on the Peljesac channel, Korcula was first home to Slavic pirates who used the island as base from which to attack passing ships; in the year 1000 it was taken over by Venice, marking the start of an 800-year on-and-off Venetian rule.
+On our Croatia vacations, you will travel by private boat from Hvar Town to Vela Luka on Korcula Island for a day of biking.
+Set on a tiny peninsula on the Peljesac channel, Korcula was first home to Slavic pirates who used the island as a base from which to attack passing ships; in the year 1000, it was taken over by Venice, marking the start of an 800-year on-and-off Venetian rule.
 Today, the island is renowned for its gorgeous, white quarried stone, countless secluded bays, small, uninhabited islands, and breathtaking views.